Mayukh-G/Cimpl/P5/README.txt

   T003_batch_ui.py
   T003_image_filters.py

 Usage
 ---------------------------------------------
 The program can be used by a simple user interface or by selecting a batch file.
 Using the batch file requires the user to type the file name into the terminal.
 The batch file has lines of text that indicate a) the image name b) the new save name and
 c) the filters to be applied to the image.
 The batch UI will perform all operations at once and save the new images to a folder.
-The batch filter does now use the draw function.
+The batch ui does not use the draw function.
+The interactive user interface will prompt the user to select an image using "L", and will then prompt the user to select one of the filters.
+Each time the program will return a new image, and once closed, will continue to prompt the user for successive filters to be applied.
+The program will continue until the user quits.

 Installation